-Ordinary operating hours shall be Monday through Friday, June 1 through October 31, from 6:00 a.m. to 9:00 p.m., or sunrise to sunset, whichever time period is less.
-Operating hours shall be Monday through Friday, November 1 through May 31, from 7:00 a.m. to 6:00 p.m., or sunrise to sunset, whichever is less.
+Ordinary operating hours shall be Monday through Friday, June 1 through October 31, from 6:00 a.m. to 9:00 p.m., or sunrise to sunset, whichever time period is shorter.
+Operating hours shall be Monday through Friday, November 1 through May 31, from 7:00 a.m. to 6:00 p.m., or sunrise to sunset, whichever is shorter.
 No operations shall be conducted on weekends or specific holidays.

 Traffic: Access to the subject property shall be limited to the existing access at the Woodward site.
-Materials will be transferred from the subject property via an internal haul road to the processing plant on the Woodward property.
+Materials will be transferred from the subject property via an internal haul road, or an alternative internal system approved as part of a conditional use permit, to the processing plant on the Woodward property.
 No new access is permitted on Stahancyk Lane or Lamonta Road.